AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 >[!NOTE]
 >
 >Sharing the new dashboard will overwrite the existing dashboard in the selected manager's app.
 Managers will be able to view the newly shared dashboard by the administrators.
-Sharing is only supported for people with manager roles only.

 <!--In the final visualization, you can check the compliance status of learners, and take appropriate action.